 - When setting up prices, the value must be greater than 0, or the Authorize.Net integration will fail.
 If you need to accept submissions with $0 as the price, you'll need to add Routing Logic to your Authorize.Net Submit Action.

 Not sure Authorize.Net is the payment processor for you?
-Click below to take our payment gateway quiz.
+Check out and take our payment gateway comparison.